 As well as having staff in place to answer questions, clear signage can help people with dementia get around the cinema with confidence.
 Signs for toilets, car parks, ticket points, entrances, and exits are particularly important.

-Our guide recommends cinemas use signs with lower case lettering, with a clear contrast between the text and the background.
+Our guide for cinemas recommends the usage of signs with lower case lettering and a clear contrast between the text and the background.
 Large, simple fonts work best, and it’s also best practice to stick the signs on the doors they actually refer to.

 If in any doubt, cinemas can print out our free dementia-friendly signage ahead of the event.

 A pitch black room can be intimidating for somebody living with dementia, making it more difficult to identify exits and toilet signs.
 We recommend cinemas opt for low lighting during dementia-friendly screenings, using lamps and up-lighters to create a softer, more relaxed feel.

 Sound also needs careful consideration.
 While raising the volume too high can be stressful and difficult to process, many older people with dementia may also be hard of hearing.